3. Creating your refine project

 Viewing a preview of your app

-Your project files contain all the code you need to run your website.
-To see a preview of your website in the browser:
+Your project files contain all the code you need to run your app.
+To see a preview of your app in the browser:

 Click on the localhost:3000 link in the terminal.
 This will open a new browser tab with your app running in dev mode.